Ada-Developers-Academy/daily-curriculum/topic_resources/ruby-101.md

 Basic Variables
 ===============
 A **variable** is just like "X" from high school algebra.
 It's a placeholder that stands in for a value.
-It's like a little post office box can be a number, a string, a piece of code.. it doesn't care how big a thing you put inside it, but you can only put one thing in it at a time.
+It's like a little post office box: it can hold a number, a string, a piece of code.
+It doesn't care how big a thing you put inside it, but you can only put one thing in it at a time.

 ```
 a = 3 ** 2